Djsr (arm with powerstick)

 The ancient Egyptian horizontally-outstretched Arm with powerstick is a hieroglyph with the meaning of "force", or "power of action".
 As a baton, or macehead.
-Power is obvious, but the origins may have also had references to magic, or the idea of driving-off bad spirits or omens.
+Power is obvious, but the origins may have also had references to magic, or the idea of driving-off evil spirits or omens.

 A "sacred", or protected area is therefore created, by the action implied and used by the "Arm with Power stick".
 A term used in later Ancient Egypt was 'ta djeser', the 'land-sacred'.
 Thus temples, or mortuaries, or areas for ritual could be created.